Chief Programming Executive and General Manager, General Audience Programming

 Ms. Hoppe is serving her third term on the Steering Committee of the World Congress of Science and Factual Producers, appeared on panels at RealScreen and the Jackson Hole Wildlife Film Festival, served as a jury member for the Japan Prize and has been a judge of the News and Documentary Emmy Awards.
 She also has served on National Science Foundation grant review panels and has privately reviewed grants for other organizations.

-Mr. Kelley joined PBS in 2008 as Vice President, Content Strategy and Operations and developed and implemented corporate strategy, tracked the overall performance of the organization, led special projects and managed the PBS content budget.
+Mr. Kelley joined PBS in 2008 as Vice President, Strategy and Operations.
+In this role, he developed and implemented corporate strategy, tracked the overall performance of the organization, and managed the PBS content budget.
 He then served as Vice President, Strategy and Business Affairs, adding oversight of Business Affairs and Production Management to his portfolio.

-Prior to joining PBS, Mr. Kelley was a management consultant at Eagle Hill Consulting and PricewaterhouseCoopers, focusing on media and telecommunications clients.
+Prior to joining PBS, Mr. Kelley was a management consultant at Eagle Hill Consulting and PricewaterhouseCoopers, working with media and telecommunications clients.
 He also spent time at AOL working in corporate strategy and product development.